 The model for Dr. Fallah and his team is based on community involvement.
 “If the community helps build and support the clinics, they are more likely to use them and care for them.”
 The Chicken Soup Factory branch was built – and is being upgraded – by local labor forces.
 Bricks and other materials are created on-site or nearby, and the labor force is working as volunteers or at very low rates.
 The original Refuge Place Clinic is a model for community involvement – and it’s just the first.

 Despite the undulating dirt roads and slum-style housing of Chicken Soup Factory, this neighborhood is considered urban compared to the other two clinics in progress.
 The other two lie less than 30 miles from downtown Monrovia but take well over an hour to reach, a bumpy journey down narrow jungle roads.

 The most complete of the two rural clinics are in Low-Cost Town.
-The village was named as such because of a pre-war government program by the slain President William R. Tolbert to create low-cost housing for working-class families.
-But over time refugees from Sierra Leone that have naturalized, and their fellow Liberians came to occupy these buildings.
-The remnants of such projects are clear, with wide and beautiful boulevards crumbling and pock-marked.
+The village was named because of a pre-war government program by the slain President William R. Tolbert to create low-cost housing for working-class families.
+These buildings have come to be occupied by naturalized refugees from Sierra Leone as well as their fellow Liberians.
+The remnants of the project are clear, with wide and beautiful boulevards crumbling and pock-marked.

 The town itself consists mainly of cement or mud construction houses, but the clinic is sturdy and nearing completion.
 Construction is finished, with colorfully painted cement walls, and rooms laid out for all the future healthcare needs of the community.
 There are recovery rooms, operation rooms, restrooms, and a placenta pit for the leftovers from birth.
 Yet as of now, there is no equipment.
 Awaiting some final financial contributions, the clinic is mere steps away from full function.
 The hope is that it will be operational in no more than a few months.